antzm/data-science/excel-intro.md

 So, whenever we import data to Excel, from a CSV or a TXT file, the decimal numbers should have the same format as the one that Excel uses, otherwise those numbers will be treated as text.
 In such a case, we need to change the decimal point from comma to dot, or vice versa, and then convert those strings to a numbers.

-## Conclusion
+## Sharing data

-The safest and easiest way to share data between countries that use different representations for the decimal numbers, is by using an Excel file that has been saved as .xls or .xlsx because it will always represent the decimal numbers correctly.
+From the above we conclude that the safest and easiest way to share data between countries that use different representations for the decimal numbers, is by using an Excel file that has been saved as .xls or .xlsx because it will always represent the decimal numbers correctly.

 This means that it would be better to avoid sharing your data in CSV or TXT format because the person who will use them, may have to go through a lot of work to make the decimal numbers appear correctly.